AdobeDocs/workfront.zh-Hans/help/quicksilver/manage-work/tasks/assign-tasks/manage-allocation-hours-on-tasks.md

 Change this sentence in the table when unshimmming assignments on Edit task:
 <p>Edit permissions to update allocation hours in the Edit Task box</p>
 To this:
-<p>Edit permissions to update allocation hours in the Edit Task box in the Production environment. <span class="preview">You can no longer manage allocation hours in the Edit task box in the Preview environment.</span></p>
+<p>Edit permissions to update allocation hours in the Edit Task box when editing tasks using the old experience. <span class="preview">You can no longer manage allocation hours in the Edit task box when editing tasks in the new experience.</span></p> <p>For information, see <a href="/help/quicksilver/manage-work/tasks/manage-tasks/edit-tasks.md">Edit tasks</a></p>.
 -->

 ## 修改任务的分配小时数的注意事项